jethrocarr/pupistry/README.md

 Note that this isn't a showstopper, you can use pupistry with pretty much any nix platform, you'll just not have the handy advantage of automatically generated bootstrap for your servers - but you can certainly take what has been

-## AWS IAM Usage

-Currently we expect a specific IAM account to be configured for read & writing the artifacts.
-However if you are on AWS itself, there is a feature called roles that allows permissions to be granted to a particular machine automatically.

-Longer term we expect to add native support for this roles functionality, but for now you will need to fetch the IAM details and pass them to Pupistry yourself.

 ## Continious Deployment